cedricschwyter/nautilus/README.md

     public:

         /**
-        * Gets executed when the shell is attached to the core
-        * @return Returns a NautilusStatus status code */ void onAttach(void) {
+         * Gets executed when the shell is attached to the core */ void onAttach(void) {
             // statements to execute on attachment here }

         /**
-        * Gets executed at the specified frequency to compute rendering operations
+         * Gets executed at the specified frequency to compute rendering operations */ void onRender(void) {
-        * @return Returns a NautilusStatus status code */
-        NautilusStatus onRender(void) {
             // OpenGL rendering statements here
         }